Informational Questions

 Can I breastfeed/chestfeed my baby during sessions?

-That said, if you prefer a private spot to breastfeed or chestfeed before or after your session, you are allowed to use the group room inside our office building.
+That said, if you come to an in-person appointment and prefer a private spot to breastfeed or chestfeed before or after your session, you are allowed to use the group room inside our office building.
 I will make you acquainted with the space and ensure you have the supplies (and the comfortability) you need to feed that baby!

 How do I know if therapy is right for me?